On this page

 Lower back pain risk factors

-There are risk factors that can make lower back pain more likely, including:
+Certain risk factors can make lower back pain more likely, including:

 Complications of lower back pain